Grace Meinke

 Grace Meinke is a Project Implementation Coordinator at Research to Practice Consulting (R2P), where she supports curriculum review, systems design, and early childhood policy implementation.
 With a background in curriculum development, qualitative research, and cross-sector collaboration, Grace is passionate about bridging the gap between education research and practice to improve outcomes for children, families, and educators.

-Before joining R2P, Grace developed materials for infant-to-PreK children and educators for the Great First Eight Curriculum at Stand for Children, led performance-based assessment research for Democrats for Education Reform Massachusetts, and contributed to the LEAPS project at the University of Michigan, supporting innovative learning, assessment, and transcript models for higher education programs.
+Before joining R2P, Grace developed materials for infant-to-PreK children and educators for Stand for Children’s Great First Eight Curriculum; led performance-based assessment research for Democrats for Education Reform Massachusetts; and contributed to the University of Michigan’s L.E.A.P.S. project, advancing innovative learning, assessment, and transcript models in higher education.
 She also brings hands-on experience from roles in infant and toddler classrooms, student advising, and arts-based youth programming.

-At R2P, Grace contributes to statewide curriculum alignment efforts, designs professional learning supports, facilitates stakeholder engagement, and helps turn big-picture ideas into actionable roadmaps.
-She is dedicated to thoughtful communication, policy insight, and an emphasis on systems-level change in her work.
-Outside of her professional life, Grace finds joy in reading, baking, spending time in nature, and becoming (lovingly) overcompetitive in board games with her partner and family.
+At R2P, Grace helps align statewide early childhood curricula, designs professional learning supports, engages diverse stakeholders, and transforms complex policy goals into actionable strategies.
+Her work emphasizes thoughtful communication, policy insight, and systems-level change.
+Outside of her work, Grace finds joy in reading, baking, spending time in nature, and being (lovingly) overcompetitive in board games with her fiancé and family.